-We have analyzed more fuel delivery data and their impacts on profitability than any company in the country.
+Angus Energy has analyzed more fuel delivery data and the impacts on profitability than any company in the country.
 We have studied all aspects of the puzzle, from tank size to weather forecasts; from K-factors and baseloads to new customers and old customers.
 We have recommended ways to improve deliveries to hundreds of owners and dispatchers.
 Often, we use the word “Optimal”.
 Sometimes we get a response along the lines of, “oh, we do that already”.
-If they are doing “it”, great, but what exactly is “it”?
-What is Optimal?
+That’s great, but what exactly is “it”?

 How do you define OPTIMAL, as in Optimal Delivery?

 For most companies, optimal is the targeted delivery size for a specific tank size.
-For example, an “optimal delivery” into a 275-gallon Heating Oil tank might be 180 gallons.
-There are a number of reasons a targeted delivery is only 65% of the tanks’ actual capacity such as: true capacity and tank size are not the same (there is usually sludge at the bottom of the tank you want to stay away from), and the simple fact that you simply don’t want a tank to get too low and risk a run out.
+For example, an “optimal delivery” for a 275-gallon Heating Oil tank might be 180 gallons.
+There are a number of reasons a targeted delivery is only 65% of the tanks’ actual capacity: true capacity and tank size are not the same (there is usually sludge at the bottom of the tank you want to stay away from) not to mentione the simple fact that you simply don’t want a tank to get too low and risk a run out.

 If the target is 180 gallons, you probably feel pretty good in January when you make a 185 gallon delivery.
 You feel even better if that delivery is 190 gallons!
 That “Optimization” is defined as “the largest delivery into a tank without risking a runout”.
 180 is better than 170, 190 is better than 180, etc.